 4. Asking Your Parents to Co-Sign Your Loan

-How to avoid it: It’s best to avoid private loans altogether, especially if your parent can’t afford to make payments of $500 to $1,500 a month when you graduate.
+Help to avoid it: It’s best to avoid private loans altogether if possible, especially if your parent can’t afford to make payments of $500 to $1,500 a month when you graduate.

 Already made this mistake?
 Prioritize making your payments on time and in full, so you don’t damage your co-signer’s credit.